 Tobias Vestner has many years of experience in international law, international relations, and policymaking.
 He is an Honorary Senior Research Fellow at Exeter University, a Fellow at Supreme Headquarters Allied Powers Europe (NATO), and a Non-Resident Fellow at the United Nations Institute for Disarmament Research (UNIDIR).
 A former reserve member of the Swiss Special Forces Command, he serves as reserve Legal Advisor at the Swiss Armed Forces Staff.
 He is member of the Steering Committee of the Processes of International Negotiations Program (PIN), member of the Board of Directors of the International Society for Military Law and the Law of War (ISMLLW) and member of the International Institute of Humanitarian Law (IIHL).

 Before joining the GCSP, Tobias Vestner was Research Affiliate and Global Futures Fellow at Georgetown University.
 Prior to that, he was Policy Advisor at the Swiss State Secretariat for Economic Affairs, where he managed political processes with regard to the export of conventional weapons, and participated in the UN negotiations of the Arms Trade Treaty.
 Previously, while at the Law of Armed Conflict Section at the Swiss Federal Department of Defence, Civil Protection and Sports, he contributed to bilateral negotiations on military cooperation, and trained military officers in international humanitarian law.

 Tobias Vestner has submitted his PhD thesis at the Graduate Institute of International and Development Studies (IHEID) and holds a Master of Science in Foreign Service from Georgetown University, a Master of Laws in International and European Law from the University of Geneva, and a Bachelor degree in Swiss law from the University of Lausanne.
 Tobias Vestner has Swiss and German nationality, and is fluent in English, French, and German.

 - 'International Law and Policy on the Protection of Civilians’, Cambridge University Press, August 2022 (co-authored with Stuart Casey-Maslen)

-- ‘A Guide to International Disarmament Law’, Routledge, June 2019 (co-authored), reviewed here, here, and here.
+- ‘A Guide to International Disarmament Law’, Routledge, June 2019 (co-authored with Stuart Casey-Maslen), reviewed here, here, and here.